Nandakishore695/HTML-CSS-Javascript/README.md

   ![image](https://github.com/Nandakishore695/HTML-CSS-Demo-Templete-For-Beginners/assets/104244494/33bb8a79-9c9b-4095-ba9a-0c1c58d371e6)

 # CSS Interview Question and Answer
+History of css
+- Cascading Style Sheets.

+- what is mean cascading
 1.**What is css?**
 - CSS stands for Cascading Style Sheets.
 It is a style sheet language which is used with HTML to design websites.